Bribie Island: Post-World War II

 The Bribie Island library opened in 1976 with a major refurbishment in 2016.
-On December 14, 2020, a king tide broke through the northern tip of the island, causing severe damage.
+On 14 December 2020, a king tide broke through the northern tip of the island, causing severe damage.

-On 2 January 2022 the ocean broke through the narrow spit of the island 2km from the northern tip (due to Cyclone Seth culminating with a king tide).
+On 2 January 2022 the ocean broke through the narrow spit of the island 2 km from the northern tip (due to Cyclone Seth culminating with a king tide).
 This event created a new passage 200 metres wide.
-With the ocean waves now able to break onto the mainland at Golden Beach, there is significant concern for the effect this will have for residents and businesses there.

 Heritage listings

 Bribie Island has a number of heritage-listed sites, including: